DenisFedyanin/ATP_subgoals_decomposition/майнинг_полезных_failed_траекторий.md

 The fact `hxy` is useful, but it is not enough for `nlinarith`.
 The proof needs additional nonnegativity facts.

-we check whether the prefix + `sorry` compiles.
+we check whether the prefix + `sorry` compiles with prefix:

-Prefix candidate:
 ```lean
 have hxy : 0 ≤ (x - y) ^ 2 := sq_nonneg (x - y)
 ```